ANERLEY’S PILGRIMS’ PROGRESS by Des Donohoe

 A bargain at only 3 euros a night, to holders of the Pilgrim’s Credenzia, which we all had.
 We finished the day with a meal in a little local bar, washed down with superb Asturian cider.
 Very more-ish!

-WIll be back soon with next bit of our travels!
+When I wIll be back for you to see the next bit of our travels!